QuantConnect/lean-cli/README.md

                                   EQUITY if you are trading equities on NSE or BSE, COMMODITY if you are trading commodities on MCX

-  --kraken-organization TEXT      The name or id of the organization with the kraken module subscription --kraken-api-key TEXT           Your Kraken API key --kraken-api-secret TEXT        Your Kraken API secret --kraken-verification-tier [Starter|Intermediate|Pro]
+  --kraken-api-key TEXT           Your Kraken API key --kraken-api-secret TEXT        Your Kraken API secret --kraken-verification-tier [Starter|Intermediate|Pro]
                                   Your Kraken Verification Tier --ftx-exchange-name [FTX|FTXUS]
-                                  FTX exchange name [FTX, FTXUS] --ftx-organization TEXT         The name or id of the organization with the FTX module subscription --ftx-api-key TEXT              Your FTX API key --ftxus-api-key TEXT
+                                  FTX exchange name [FTX, FTXUS] --ftx-api-key TEXT              Your FTX API key --ftxus-api-key TEXT
   --ftx-api-secret TEXT           Your FTX API secret